fabio1079/kiskadee/doc/monitor.rst

 ============================================

-The Monitor class is responsible for dequeuing packages from the `packages_queue` and for checking which packages need to be analyzed.
+The Monitor class is responsible for dequeuing packages from the `packages_queue` and for checking what packages need to be analyzed.

 The class defines the following public behaviors: